nyxi/ebooklibrary/README.md

 A basic Flask application providing easy access to your ebook backups on disk with some nice data from Goodreads.
 Stores the data about each book in local file called "db" to cut down on the number of API calls.

-Uses the Bootstrap framework for the HTML/CSS stuff.
+Uses the Bootstrap web framework for the HTML/CSS stuff.

 ![ScreenShot](http://nyxi.eu/pics/projects/library.jpg)